 And for those of you with green thumbs who have flower gardens at home (have fun on our sister site, Gardener’s Path!), you might already have a beautiful source of blooms you can use.

-Here’s the biggest precaution, though – make sure you use flowers that are safe for consumption!
+Here’s the biggest precaution, though – make sure you use blossoms that are safe for consumption!

-Whether you are using your own plants, or if you are purchasing from a store, ensure the flowers are not dyed artificially, and are grown organically – no pesticides, no herbicides, no chemical treatments!
+Whether you are using your own plants, or if you are purchasing from a store, ensure they are not dyed artificially, and are grown organically – no pesticides, no herbicides, no chemical treatments!

 Sure, they may look pretty, but they shouldn’t top your next sweet treat.